Volleyball Yukon

 UCCMS Complaints

-Where there are admissible allegations of abuse, harassment or discrimination, CCES conducts independent investigations and recommends sanctions against individuals who violate the UCCMS.
+Where there are admissible allegations of abuse, harassment or discrimination, ITP Sport conducts independent investigations and recommends sanctions against individuals who violate the UCCMS.

 You may file either a complaint or a report with CCES: